YasmineBB/curated/deployment.md

         pip3 freeze > requirements.txt

 2. You will then need to add 'storages' to your installed apps section inside your settings.py file.
 Do that now.
-3. Next, we will need to add some additional settings to the same file to let django know what bucket it's communicating with.
+3. Next, we will need to add some additional settings to the same file to let Django know what bucket it's communicating with.
 4. Somewhere near the bottom of the file you should write an if statement to check if there is an environment variable called USE_AWS.
-This variable does not exist yet but we will add it later.
-Inside the if statement, write the following settings so it looks like this:
+This variable does not exist yet, but we will add it later.
+Inside the if statement, write the following settings, so it looks like this:

         if 'USE_AWS' in os.environ:
                 AWS_STORAGE_BUCKET_NAME = 'insert-your-bucket-name-here'